z-huu/ece244/README.md

 This repository will be updated with lab assignments and executables AFTER corresponding due dates have passed.

+# ECE244 vs ECE244-PUBLIC

-This repository is basically identical to my other ece244-public repo, the only difference being the ability to view the issues I pushed while working on the lab assignments.
+This repository is basically identical to my other ece244-public repo, but with a few differences:
+- This repo contains the issues I pushed and incorporated into my workflow for the lab assignments
+- This repo also contains code I wrote for questions from past ECE 244 exams

+Hopefully you can find some use out of this repository.
+As always, please don't plagiarise any work from this repo.
+The code is far from perfect and so copying the imperfections will almost certainly result in an AO.